Reporting Procedures for Statutorily

 All reportable death

-investigations are on-site investigations.
+investigations are reviewed.

 The Department has the authority and